 Anoop Madhusoodhanan Prabha

-Anoop Madhusoodhanan Prabha is a software engineer in Intel’s Software and Services Group.
-He currently works as a technical consulting engineer on the C/C++ compiler support team.
-He joined Intel in 2009.
-Since then, he has worked on optimizing various customer applications by enabling multithreading, vectorization and other micro-architectural tunings.
-He has experience working with OpenMP, Cilk™ Plus, Intel® Threading Building Blocks (Intel® TBB), and CUDA.
-His current interest are in processor and GPU architecture, heterogeneous computing, and high-performance computing.
-He has an MS degree in Electrical Engineering from State University of New York at Buffalo, US.
+Anoop Madhusoodhanan joined Intel in 2009.
+Since then, he has worked on optimizing various customer applications by enabling multithreading, vectorization and other microarchitecture tunings.
+He has experience working with OpenMP*, Intel® Cilk™ Plus, Intel® Threading Building Blocks, and CUDA*.
+His interests are in processor and GPU architecture, heterogeneous computing, and high-performance computing.
+He has a master degree in electrical engineering from State University of New York at Buffalo.
 His email is firstname.lastname@example.org

 Senior software developer and lead technical consulting engineer, Intel Corporation

-Kevin holds a bachelor’s degree in computer science from University of Massachusetts and a master’s degree in computer science from Oregon Health and Science University.
+Kevin holds a bachelor degree in computer science from University of Massachusetts and a master degree in computer science from Oregon Health and Science University.